Senthil1608/rock-paper-scissors/README.md

 # rock-paper-scissors
-A kotlin code to have rock paper scissor game
+A kotlin code to have rock paper scissor game.

 **step1** : Download the code from github.
 **step2** : Run the code in android studio in its latest version